Print Code: MFNP5 | Print Sizes: S, M, L, Oversize | Postcards

-One beautiful summer day I decided to take my 4 year old daughter, Amariah, out to do “The Three Waterfalls” walk at Mt.
+One beautiful summer day I decided to take my 4 year old daughter, Amariah, out to do “The Three Falls Circuit” walk at Mt.
 Field.
 The first waterfall on the walk is Russell Falls.

 I consider myself EXTREMELY blessed to have a little girl who absolutely LOVES bushwalking!
 Amazingly she never complains, even after several hours of hiking steep, rocky mountain tracks.
 In actual fact, she complains far more over what colour socks I’ve made her wear on the bushwalk.